-If you’ve seen our education section before, you already know that we love email. rasa.io believes in the importance of email and making sure that organizations everywhere are getting the most they can out of it.
+If you’ve seen our education section before, you already know that we love email.
+At rasa.io, we believe in the importance of email and making sure that organizations everywhere are getting the most they can out of it.

 Fear #1 – Fear of Email Over-Communication